sandy-lee29/sandy-lee29/README.md

 Developed an end-to-end AI pipeline for extracting actionable insights from app reviews.
 The system comprises three key components:
 - Review Scraper: Automated collection of reviews from Google Play and App Store
 - AI Tagging Engine: GPT-powered sentiment analysis, issue detection, and topic categorization
-- Hierarchical Analysis: Automated grouping of issues into main categories and sub-issues <br>
+- Hierarchical Analysis: Automated grouping of issues into main categories and sub-issues

 **Key Achievements:**
 - Processed 10,000+ reviews with AI-powered classification
 - Developed customizable framework applicable to any app category